SamsonYuBaiJian/video-interpolation/README.md

 - [X] Add classic interpolation methods
 - [X] Video converter
 - [X] Optical flow and weight map visualisations
+- [ ] Mark changes from SOTA model

 ## Dataloader
-- The dataloader for the Vimeo-90k dataset can be found in `./utils.py`.
+- The dataloader for the Vimeo-90k dataset can be found in `./dataloader.py`.
 - The data processing we have done includes:
   - ABC